CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-bitnami-tracks-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami Tracks Stack provides a click-through solution to install and configure Tracks on the Linux platform.
+Through the CenturyLink Blueprint integration, Tracks provides a click-through solution to install and configure Tracks on the Linux platform.

 For more information, please visit http://getontracks.org/